PowerUpWithPride/puwp-config-files/rtmp/README.md

 ### auth_live.php

 A simple PHP script that receives the `on_publish` trigger from the RTMP live path and checks if the stream key matches the secret one chosen.
 This is a very simple authentication method, but it's quick and easy.

+### runner_viewer.nginx

+The `nginx` config file for the game feed viewing site that restreamers will use.
+This is a very basic static webpage config.

+### restream_viewer.nginx

+The `nginx` config file for the restream viewing site that commentators will use to watch the stream.